The (amazing) Network: Wellesley’s illustrious alumnae—sort of intimidating at first, but then just inspiring.

 An Extraordinary Network Ready to Help You

 As a Wellesley graduate, you'll join an extraordinary network, a sisterhood for a lifetime.
 Our extensive network will help with career or graduate school exploration or searches.
 Many students find internships through alumnae, and young graduates often find their first job or apartment thanks to an alum.
 While the Wellesley student experience is fantastic, it is the supportive network of alumnae who make the all-nighters and 25-page papers all worth it in the end!
 Browse internships at the Center for Work and Service.
+Read about the College's introduction of the next generation of the Wellesley Alumnae Network on LinkedIn.

 Stories from College and Beyond